Urban trees are a critical asset to cities.

 Health benefits from urban trees

 Take the example of this London Planetree in East Boston with a diameter of 24 inches.
-According to the USDA, this tree conserves 1,843 kWh of energy, filters 3,244 gallons of stormwater, stores 3,145 pounds of carbon dioxide, and removes 3 pounds of air pollutants from the neighborhood, saving the city and its residents $117 EVERY YEAR in eco-system benefits only, not to speak of the health and mental benefits.
+According to the US Forest Service, evert tear this tree conserves 1,843 kWh of energy, filters 3,244 gallons of stormwater, stores 3,145 pounds of carbon dioxide, and removes 3 pounds of air pollutants from the neighborhood.
+This amount to a saving of $117 EVERY YEAR in eco-system benefits only, not to speak of the health and mental benefits.
 And as this tree grows, so does its contribution to our well being.

 Now multiple the benefits of that one tree by thousands, and you see the benefits of our urban forest!